lakigit/CryptoClustering/README.md

 ## Cluster Cryptocurrencies with K-means Using the PCA Data
    After identifying the number of clusters, use K-Means to cluster the cryptocurrencies data.
    ![image](https://github.com/lakigit/CryptoClustering/assets/138610916/bd65a965-ca71-49ca-a9df-8a9a8705d1fb)
+##### The impact of using fever features to cluster the data is it will clealy represent separated four clusters.
+Additionally, the data points are less dispersed or more closely gathered together